All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

-Electroconvulsive therapy (ECT) is typically used when other treatments, including medications and psychotherapy, haven’t been successful in managing mental illness.
+Electroconvulsive therapy (ECT) is typically used when other treatments, including medications and various types of therapy, haven’t been successful in managing a mental illness.
 Your Mercy provider may also recommend ECT for you if you need a rapid treatment response due to the severity of your condition, such as being at risk for suicide.

 ECT involves brief electrical stimulation of the brain while the patient is under anesthesia.
 It’s typically administered by a multispecialty team including a psychiatrist, an anesthesiologist and a nurse or physician assistant.
 ECT is normally done as an outpatient procedure to treat major depression and other mental illnesses, such as bipolar disorder and schizophrenia.